 You told us before that every 2 months you move the BMAT boxes to different venues.
 Could you explain why?

-We do, yes.
+Yes, we do.
 We switch up the location of the boxes every 2 months to maximise the value of using them as much as we can.
 First, we start with users who have 100 licences or more, so we’re able to cover the usage of many venues with just one box.
 We then categorise the venues by type: bars, restaurants, hotels, etc., before deciding where to put the boxes and how many.
 This helps us get a comprehensive report of the type of music played in every kind of venue.
-We keep rotating them within the same venues too, in order to make sure we get a global view.
+We keep rotating them within the same type of venues too, in order to make sure we get a global view.

 “We like that the boxes are objective, require no human intervention, and it’s automated and continuously identifying music.”